jc23729/node-express-2/bankly/bugs.md

 The authUser function in auth middleware only decodes the token.
 It should be verifying it to ensure it hasn't been tampered with.

 middleware/auth.js

+Bug #6
+The patch route for updating a user allowed username and password to be changed when that should not be allowed.

+routes/users.js

+    // Bug #6 - Add conditional to throw error if user tries to update username or password if (req.body.username || req.body.password) {
+        throw new ExpressError(
+          "Updating username or password not allowed.",
+          401
+        );
+      }